daviddalpiaz/appliedstats/model-building.md

 y = f(x_1, x_2, x_3, \ldots, x_{p-1}) + \epsilon
 \]

 for the assumed **family** and **form**.
 Fitting a model only gives us the best fit for the family and form that we specify.
-So the natural question is; how to we choose the correct family and form?
+So the natural question is; how do we choose the correct family and form?
 We'll focus on *form* since we are focusing on the *family* of linear models.

 ## Explanation versus Prediction